 Renal failure may result from the primary illness or may occur secondarily as a result of poor cardiac output, acute tubular necrosis, and MODS.

-The diagnosis of ARDS is established based on the definitions described above, Berlin definition for adults and The Pediatric Acute Lung Injury Consensus Conference Group definition of PARDS for children.
-Chest imaging including a radiograph and/or a computed tomogram are part of both the definitions.
-Rest of the work up is usually geared towards identification of underlying disease, assessment of ARDS progress, prevention and treatment of co-morbidities and the other aspects of ongoing management as discussed below.
+The diagnosis of ARDS is established based on the definitions described earlier: the Berlin definition for adults and the Pediatric Acute Lung Injury Consensus Conference Group definition of PARDS for children.
+Chest imaging, including a radiograph and/or a computed tomogram, are part of both definitions.
+The rest of the workup is usually geared toward identification of underlying disease, assessment of ARDS progress, prevention and treatment of comorbidities, and other aspects of ongoing management as discussed below.

 Chest radiography may be useful beyond its use as part of the diagnostic criteria, as discussed below in radiography section.
 Computed tomography (CT) of the chest, although not routinely performed, may be helpful in differentiating between atelectasis and consolidation.
 Ultrasonography is an easy method of further assessing pleural effusions and differentiating between transudative and exudative fluid.
 Echocardiography may help exclude cardiogenic edema and would provide information regarding cardiac contractility, intraventricular volume, pulmonary hypertension, and other potential anatomic abnormalities.
 There appears at present to be no particular indication for magnetic resonance imaging (MRI).
-Other laboratory work up including hematology and blood chemistry would help identify involvement of the other organ system and further management accordingly.
+Other laboratory workup including hematology and blood chemistry would help identify involvement of other organ systems and further guide management accordingly.
 Persistent regional areas of atelectasis may suggest the use of bronchoscopy including bronchoalveolar lavage (BAL) for diagnostic and therapeutic consideration.
 Routine use of BAL is not recommended in ARDS.
 Indications, risks and yield of the procedure should be determined by the treating physician.
-Similarly, there are no specific guidelines for other laboratory work up.
-Utility of the other tests should be determined by treating physician.
+Similarly, there are no specific guidelines for other laboratory workup.
+The utility of other tests should be determined by the treating physician.

 Go to Acute Respiratory Distress Syndrome and Barotrauma and Mechanical Ventilation for complete information on these topics.